 A vinegar-based hot sauce really adds extra flavor, so put a few drops on top.
 And don't forget pickles or slaw on the side!

-Other Yummy Bread Stuffing Ideas
+Stuffed Bread Ideas

 - Play with the flavors!